-... that FC Porto have not been out of the top three in the Primeira since the 1975/76 season, when they were fourth?
+... that FC Porto have not been out of the top three in the Liga since the 1975/76 season, when they were fourth?

-(Champions League, third preliminary round, first leg) was their 180th in European competitions?
-Their first was against Partizan Belgrade on September 4th, 1955 in the then Inter Cities Fairs Cup.
+... that Sporting's first European game was against Partizan Belgrade on September 4th, 1955 in the then Inter Cities Fairs Cup.

-... that Benfica have not won the title for eight seasons (as at July 2002 - 93-'94 was the last time), the worst run in their history?
+... that Benfica had not won the title for ten seasons (as at February 2004 - 93/94 was the last time), the worst run in their history?

 ... that when Boavista play well or get a good result, they are referred to as Boavistão ('Mighty Boavista')?

 ... that the last time FC Porto went two consecutive seasons without winning the title was in 82/83 and 83/84?

 ... that Luís Figo's full name is Luís Filipe Madeira Caeiro Figo?